 Once the groundwork is done, we set to work crafting the first draft of your message map.
 Throughout the review process, we listen carefully to your feedback and make adjustments as needed until you are completely satisfied.

-NMC has developed message maps for dozens of different industries.
+Marshall Communications has developed message maps for dozens of different industries.
 Our strategic messaging expertise has helped our clients build stronger brands and establish goodwill and trust with the news media.

 We are also available to train you and your key staff on how to use the message map to maximize opportunities for media coverage and to take control of adversarial media interview situations.
 Through our guidance and leadership, businesses and nonprofits alike have been able to improve their brand perception through the media and mitigate or eliminate potential crises or controversies.